-Many new and would-be copywriters ask me about getting a copywriting certificate—some sort of proof that they know how to write copy.
-But not only is a certificate not necessary; it could actually be detrimental to your job hunt.
-Here’s why…
+Many new and would-be copywriters think they need a copywriting certificate—some sort of proof that they know how to write copy.
+After all, how else will employers or clients know that you know how to write copy?
+But not only is copywriter certification not necessary, it could actually be detrimental to your job hunt.

 The Truth About Getting a Copywriting Certificate

 But a copywriting certificate doesn’t mean that you can write copy—it only means that you can pay for a course that gives you a certificate at the end.
 Employers and, in particular, creative directors know this.

-In fact, in a lot of ways, getting a copywriting certificate marks you as a newbie: You don’t know enough about the business to know that a certificate doesn’t make you anything special.
+In fact, in a lot of ways, getting a copywriting certification marks you as a newbie: You don’t know enough about the business to know that a certificate doesn’t make you anything special.

 What You Need Instead of a Copywriting Certificate

-People want to get a copywriting certificate because they want proof that they can write copy.
+People want to get a copywriting certification because they want proof that they can write copy.
 But, as they say, the proof is in the pudding.
 The very best proof that you can write copy is samples of well-written copy.